tonyspicervovin/rentalCosts/readMe.md

-#Rental Costs Management App
+Rental Costs Management App
-It is a vue app with an express server using API calls.
+This is a vue app with an express server using API calls.
 There are three tables in the database.
 Users, Bills and RenterPortions.
 Users are stored with attributes name and email, bills have name, amount and month.
 When you add a new bill my application splits that bill based on how many users there are and adds a portion into